greiginsydney/Intervalometerator/docs/bench-testing.md

     1. Check the 3.3V supply is OK
     2. Make sure the Arduino is seated correctly, with no pins bent underneath, etc
     3. Check the LED is oriented the right way (refer the pictures and component overlay diagram)
-    4. Check the right-hand resistor under J1 is 150r
+    4. Check the right-hand resistor under J1 is 150 ohms
     5. If you socketed the Arduino:
          1. remove power
          2. remove the Arduino
          3. reapply power
-         4. using a test lead or jumper wire, apply 3.3V to the **bottom** of the 150r resistor immediately to the left of the Arduino.
+         4. using a test lead or jumper wire, apply 3.3V to the **bottom** of the 150 ohm resistor immediately to the left of the Arduino.
 (This is the RH one underneath J1.)
 If the LED _still_ doesn't light, this confirms you have a hardware problem on the board.
 Check the LED's pointing the right way, and that you didn't put a wrong value resistor in there.
+(If you remove the test lead, it's safe to put your multimeter across the resistor at this point and read its resistance).
          5. If the LED _does_ light, it's pointing to an issue back into the Arduino.
 Remove power, replace the Arduino, reconnect the programming header and check the Arduino's happy, the code verifies and is loaded OK.

 3. If you've reached this point, the LED must have flashed.
 Contratulate yourself!